Code-Institute-Submissions/the-doors/README.md

 Thanks to zoomable class hovering each element makes it bigger so it improve user experience.
 Classes are in css/style.css file under: class zoomable - it allows us to zoom element.
-I prepared 4 clases
+I prepared 4 clases:
-zoomable- makes element 10% bigger zoomable-150 - make element even bigger zoomable-150 - make element even bigger zoomable-200 makes element 2 times bigger
+* zoomable, it makes element 10% bigger
+* zoomable-150, it make element even bigger
+* zoomable-150, it make element even bigger
+* zoomable-200, it makes element 2 times bigger

 #### Easy_read